Xetibo/ReSet-Doc/sections/result/mockups.typ

 The keyboard plugin UI starts with a list of currently available keyboard layouts.
-Because the user can have multiple keyboard layouts which have to be sorted by importance, the best form control for this is a sortable list.
-This is because at the same time, the layout in first place is also the default keyboard layout The usage of such form control can be seen in Windows and Gnome Settings.\
+Because the user can have multiple keyboard layouts which have to be sorted by importance, the best form of control for this is a sortable list.
+This is because, at the same time, the layout in the first place is also the default keyboard layout The usage of such form control can be seen in Windows and Gnome Settings.\
 Something important to note is that there is a maximum of keyboard layouts a system can have configured at the same time.
 For example, if a user has ten keyboard layouts configured, only the first few can be switched to.
-This limit is dependend on the desktop environment and therefore has to be dynamically adjusted.
-The first few keyboard layouts will be colored to indicatet if they are active or not.
+This limit is dependent on the desktop environment and therefore has to be dynamically adjusted.
+The first few keyboard layouts will be colored to indicate if they are active or not.

 #align(